Crunchy Granola Chocolate Candy Apples

 Love it?
 Share it!

 As soon as apples are in the farmer's markets, it's definitely autumn.
 As much as I've loved the summer produce, there's nothing like sweet honeycrisp apples and tiny Seckel pears.
 Apple picking is a huge fall tradition on the East Coast, and as lovely as it is, we're left with more apples than we know what to do with.
 Besides pies, crumbles and applesauce, I propose a more festive fall tradition: candy apples.
-These are covered with Van's Cinnamon Heaven cereal, and for those chocolate lovers, we have another, decadent variation.
 It's a relatively easy DIY or a perfect reason to entertain.
 Apple party, anyone?

 - 5-6 Fuji or granny smith apples

 - Long popsicle sticks or skewers, to serve